a-n-rose/a-n-rose.github.io/_posts/2018-09-07-language-classifier-LSTM.md

 * Tutorial on <a href="https://machinelearningmastery.com/reshape-input-data-long-short-term-memory-networks-keras/">reshaping data</a> for LSTM models.

-* <a href="https://www.sciencedirect.com/science/article/pii/S1877050917304544">Paper</a> on development of multilingual speech recognition models.
+* Paper on <a href="https://www.sciencedirect.com/science/article/pii/S1877050917304544">development of multilingual speech recognition models</a>.